jhung/faradays-law-a11y/pdom-sketch.md

 ### Magnet

-The magnet is at the `middle-right side` of the Play Area.
+The magnet is at the `[location]` of the Play Area.
-The North pole is on the `left`, South pole is on the `right`.
+The North pole is on the `[left / right]`, South pole is on the `[right / left]`.

+Use the arrow keys to move the magnet.
+Also use CTRL or Shift keys with arrow keys to move magnet in large or small steps.

+Use number keys 1, 2, or 3 jump magnet to other side of the play area.

 **Remark:** _The description of the magnetic field below gets reported as an update (aria live region?). -jh_

-* `The magnetic field lines are going from North pole on left end, to South pole on right end of magnet.`
+* "The magnetic field lines are going from North pole on `[left / right]` end, to South pole on `[right / left]` end of magnet."

 **Button**: flip magnet